luntergroup/octopus/README.md

 ####*Calling germline variants in an individual*

-This is the simplest case, if the file `NA12878.bam` contains a single sample, octopus will default to its individual calling model.
+This is the simplest case, if the file `NA12878.bam` contains a single sample, octopus will default to its individual calling model:

 ```shell
 $ octopus --reference hs37d5.fa --reads NA12878.bam
 ```

-or less verbosly
+or less verbosly:

 ```shell
 $ octopus -R hs37d5.fa -I NA12878.bam
 ```

-Note octopus automatically detects the samples contained in the input read file and will jointly call all samples present by default, to restrict calling to a single sample in this case it is required to explictly specify which sample to use
+Note octopus automatically detects the samples contained in the input read file and will jointly call all samples present by default, to restrict calling to a single sample in this case it is required to explictly specify which sample to use:

 ```shell
 $ octopus -R hs37d5.fa -I multi-sample.bam -S NA12878